-Evidence base for interventions delivered to children in primary care
+Evidence base for interventions delivered to children in PC

 This collaborative project was completed by the Cochrane Child Health Field at the University of Alberta, Canada and the Department of Primary Care Health Sciences at the University of Oxford.
 The study sought to identify the high quality evidence base for interventions relevant to children in primary care and to develop a framework to identify avoidable waste in the production of research evidence.
 This was the first comprehensive mapping of the applicability of Cochrane systematic reviews to a large clinical topic which identified mismatches between the focus of Cochrane reviews and the burden of childhood illness in primary care.
 The study also identified that several methodological limitations in Cochrane reviews, including combining adults and children in meta-analyses, and a high proportion of out-of-date reviews.
 To improve the quality, relevance and use of Cochrane reviews, we outlined important further steps to identify and prioritize which systematic reviews are needed.
 Once prioritized, Cochrane Review Groups, funders, and other relevant organizations need to promote those topics among potential authors.